 Consequences for practice

-In the development of the case law of the labor courts, there is a clear trend toward compensation for violations of data privacy law in connection with actions for unfair dismissal.
-In contrast, this trend does not (yet) exist in the ordinary courts.
+In the development of the case law of the labor courts, there is a clear trend towards compensation for breaches of Data protection law in connection with actions for unfair dismissal recognize.
+In contrast, this trend does not (yet) exist in ordinary jurisdiction.

 Article 82 of the GDPR is still interpreted very differently from court to court.
 This will remain the case until there is a supreme court ruling on the matter.
 However, this is not expected in the near future.

-In practice, however, it is necessary to establish functional organizational processes in order to avoid such incidents altogether.
-The data protection training of the company's own employees also plays a major role in prevention.
-Professional advice is recommended to ensure that these two factors are optimally trained.
+In practice, it is nonetheless necessary to establish functional organizational processes in order to avoid such incidents altogether.
+Data protection training for your own employees also plays a major role in prevention.
+In order to optimally train these two factors, we recommend Professional advice.